2sic/2sxc-docs/docs-src/pages/abyss/releases/history/v22/_changes00.00.md

 #### App Enhancements

-1. Changed all apps to build with Vite (TODO: verify)
+1. Changed all apps to build with Vite

 #### Bugfixes